koderunnersml/website/content/blog/2018-introduction-to-object-detection.md

 Semantic Segmentation allows us to gather even more information compared to Object Detection.
 While in Object Detection we usually identify a rectangular region of interest containing a classified object, in Semantic Segmentation we label each pixel in the image with a category label.
 Semantic Segmentation doesn't differentiate instances, it only cares about individual pixels.

 ![](/uploads/semanticsegmentation.png)

+## Rectangle Detector

+We will be building an object detection module for detecting single rectangles in images.
+We will be training a simple classifier using **Keras** that will be predicting the bounding boxes of the rectangles.

+### Importing The Necessary Libraries

+We will be using **Numpy** for linear algebra, **Matplotlib** for visualization, **Keras** for building the classifier and **Tensorflow** as the backend of Keras.